-The Company has licences granted in Portugal, and has licences under application in Spain, all of which are primarily gold exploration projects.
+The Company has licences granted in Portugal and Spain, all of which are primarily gold exploration projects.
 These countries are favourable jurisdictions, with robust mining codes, backed by administrations which are actively seeking both foreign investment and commodity exploration companies.